The Three Spires, the Wild Empress and the Bavarians

 ‘Really, Germany?’, I ask in German.
 ‘Great!
 How can I help you?’

 ‘Oh, so you speak German!’

 ‘Why of course?
 We haven’t found anyone in the whole city!’

 ‘That’s the point!’
 I’m smiling like the Cheshire Cat, I guess.
 ‘I miss speaking German so much here.
 I’m so glad I met you!’

 They tell me that they are heading to Derby, and they have already visited the new cathedral today.
 They ask about me.
 No, I never lived in Germany, I’m not even Austrian, although I stayed there for quite long, but actually I was born in Hungary…

 The lady looks a bit disappointed when I tell them that this is my second month in Coventry.

 ‘So you also don’t know too much about this church, do you?
 It seems to be Gothic…

 ‘Have you heard the story of the three spires?’
 This is the best idea I have, I don’t want to let them down, even if I have no idea about when Holy Trinity was built, or anything else about its early history.
-And it works, the tourist look interested.
+And it works, the tourists look interested.

 ‘You know, when Coventry was bombed…’ Poor tourists, this might punch them on the face all the time here, but they said anyway that they are no Germans but Bavarians.
 ‘The cathedral was destroyed.
 The Christchurch was also destroyed.
 The Holy Trinity, as you can see, somehow survived…